 The employees of MATSEN CHEMIE AG will actively support BERGWALDPROJEKT e.V. in 2021 and will take part in reforestation measures at the Wurmberg in the Harz.
-On 10th of April 2021, the MATSEN team will plant at least 500 indigenous trees, supported by friends and families and some of its long-term suppliers and customers.
+On October 30, 2021, the MATSEN team will plant at least 500 indigenous trees, supported by friends and families and some of its long-term suppliers and customers.

 The MATSEN FONDATION will bear the costs for the on-site support and organisation, the necessary work materials, the seeds, and the subsequent protection and care of the young trees.